-- Describe the Project Team's unique qualifications and expertise, including those of key subrecipients. - Describe the Project Team's existing equipment and facilities that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project.
+- Describe the Project Team's qualifications and expertise, including those of key subrecipients. - Describe the Project Team's existing equipment and facilities that will facilitate the successful completion of the proposed project.
 This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives. - Describe the time commitment of the key Team members to support the project. - Attach one-page resumes for key participating Team members as an appendix.

 Resumes do not count towards the page limit.
 Multi-page resumes are not allowed. - Attach letters of commitment from all subrecipient / third party cost share providers as an appendix.
-Letters of commitment do not count towards the page limit.

-6.1.2.6 Attach any letters of support from partners / end users as an appendix (1 page maximum per letter).
+Letters of commitment do not count towards the page limit. - 6.1.2.6 Attach any letters of support from partners / end users as an appendix (1 page maximum per letter).
 Letters of support do not count towards the page limit.
-For multi-organizational or multi-investigator projects, describe succinctly:

-- The roles and the work to be performed by each PI and Key Participant; - Business agreements between the applicant and each PI and Key Participant; - How the various efforts will be integrated and managed; - Process for making decisions on scientific / technical direction; - Publication arrangements; - Intellectual Property issues; and . - Communication Plans - Concept and Design Elements
+For multi-organizational or multi-investigator projects, describe succinctly: - The roles and the work to be performed by each PI and Key Participant; - Business agreements between the applicant and each PI and Key Participant; - How the various efforts will be integrated and managed; - · Intellectual Property issues.